EU Withdrawal Button: What every online store must do before June 19

 6. Immediate automatic confirmation

-Customers should receive an acknowledgement on a durable medium, such as email, including the date and time of submission.
 The confirmation acknowledges receipt of the request, not its legal effect.

 What stays the same

-The 14-day window stays at 14 days.
-The button doesn't change that.
-The exceptions to the right of withdrawal (custom-made products, opened hygiene items, perishable goods) are also unchanged.
+The exceptions to the right of withdrawal (custom-made products, opened hygiene items, perishable goods…) don't change either.

-You still need to mention the right of withdrawal in your pre-purchase information.
-From June 2026, that information should also point to the new button.
-The directive only changes how the right is exercised, not what it covers.
+Starting in June 2026, that pre-contractual information must also point to the new button.
+The directive only changes how the right is exercised, not its scope.

 Why a returns portal is the easiest way to do this